 Note: HM Revenue and Customs may cancel or amend a tax penalty if you can provide a reasonable excuse.

-In some cases, HMRC will send a penalty letter to you by postal methods.
-There will be an appeal form attached to the documentation.
-You should follow the guidelines and instructions written on the penalty letter.
+You may get the HMRC penalty appeal letter sent to you by post.
+If so, there will be an appeal form attached to the documentation.
+You should follow the guidelines and instructions written on the penalty appeal letter.

 But, you should use is a different process for VAT, Corporation Tax, Self Assessment, and PAYE.
 There may be extra documents to use or you can use an alternative way to make a penalty appeal.